nickelslol/OverFiltrr/README.md

 - **API Integration**: Fetches metadata from TMDB, OMDB, and TVDB for accurate categorisation.
 - **Custom Logging**: Provides detailed logs with color-coded messages for better readability.
 - **Dry Run Support**: Test changes without making actual modifications by enabling DRY_RUN mode.

+> [!WARNING]
+> OverFiltrr is a work in progress, and there's probably bugs.
+> It has been working for me with minimal problems

 ## Prerequisites